What Is High Cholesterol?

 There are two major forms of cholesterol: Low-density lipoprotein or LDL, also known as "bad" cholesterol, and high-density lipoprotein or HDL, also called "good" cholesterol.
 LDL is the main source of artery-clogging plaque.
-HDL, on the other hand, works to clear cholesterol from your blood.
+HDL, on the other hand, clears cholesterol from your blood.

-High cholesterol does not have any symptoms.
-So you can be completely unaware that your cholesterol levels are getting too high.
+High cholesterol doesn’t have symptoms.
+So you can be unaware that your levels are getting too high.
 That’s why it’s important to find out what your cholesterol numbers are.
-If the level is too high, lowering it will lessen your risk for developing heart disease.
-And if you already have heart disease, lowering cholesterol can reduce your chance of a heart attack or of dying from heart disease.
+If they're too high, lowering them will lessen your risk for getting heart disease.
+And if you already have heart disease, lowering cholesterol can reduce your odds of a heart attack or of dying from heart disease.

-Your numbers will help you and your doctor determine not only your risk for heart disease but also the best options for lowering it.
-For instance, an LDL level of 190 or above is considered very high, and your doctor will likely talk to you about taking medicine to lower it.
-And if your HDL level is 60 or above, excellent, your risk of heart disease is lowered.
+Your numbers will help you and your doctor know not only your risk for heart disease but also the best options for lowering it.
+For instance, an LDL level of 190 or above in adults is considered very high.
+The doctor will likely talk to you about taking medicine to lower it.
+And if your HDL level is 60 or above, your risk of heart disease goes down.
 The goal is a lower LDL and a higher HDL to prevent and manage heart disease.

-But remember, the cholesterol numbers are only one part of a larger equation.
-In addition to the numbers, the doctor will factor in your age, blood pressure, smoking history, and use of blood pressure medicines.
+But cholesterol numbers are only one part of a larger equation.
+The doctor will also look at in your age, blood pressure, smoking history, and use of blood pressure medicines.
 All of these things plus whether you already have heart disease will give a picture of your chance of a major heart problem over the next 10 years.
-With that picture you and your doctor will develop a strategy to lower the risk.
-That strategy may involve lowering your cholesterol level with diet and possibly medicine.
+You and your doctor will use that information to create a plan to lower your risk.
+This could involve lowering your cholesterol level with diet and medicine.

 Lots of things can affect your cholesterol levels.
 They include:

 - Diet.
-Reducing the amount of saturated fat, trans fats, and cholesterol in your diet can help lower your blood cholesterol.
-Eating too much sugar and too many simple carbohydrates will also increase your cholesterol levels.
+Reducing the amount of saturated fat, trans fats, simple sugars, and cholesterol in your diet can help lower your blood cholesterol.
+Eating too much sugar and too many simple carbohydrates will also boost your cholesterol levels.

-- Weight.
-Being overweight is in itself a risk factor for heart disease.
+- Weight .
+Being overweight is a risk factor for heart disease.
 It also can increase your cholesterol.
 Losing weight will help lower your LDL, total cholesterol levels, and triglyceride levels.
-At the same time it can help you raise your HDL.
+At the same time, it can help you raise your HDL.

 - Medical conditions.
 Sometimes a medical condition may cause higher cholesterol levels.
 Examples include hypothyroidism (an underactive thyroid gland), liver disease, and kidney disease.